cjmj96/data-cleaning-and-transformation/documentation/README.md

 Data completeness was checked using the complete case analysis method.
 There were missing data in the listing table, particularly in two columns: `host_neighbourhood` and `host_is_superhost`, with 2% and 3% of the observations, respectively.
 The column `host_neighbourhood` was completed according to the neighborhood identification method that would be used beforehand.
 A column treating `host_is_superhost`` with complete case analysis was done due to the low amount of missing values.
 It now contains 1,805 observations, which are listings—an decrease of 2 percent.

+<a id='data-construction'></a>
+### **Data construction**

+I create a new column called `total_potential_revenue` derived from the amount of nights of the next year (calendar table) and nightly price (listing table).
+Other key perfomance indicators (KPI) like average daily rate (ADR), and occupancy rate weren't computed due to data limitations.

+<a id='conclusion'></a>
+## **Conclusion**

+Our data meet the requirements expressed as data dimensions, thereby ensuring data quality.
+I used a variety of techniques implemented on PostgreSQL to accomplish this.
+To ensure a more precise prescriptive analysis, it's crucial to incorporate other up-to-date data sources.

 <a id='references'></a>
 ## References